FAQs on ECB supervisory measures in reaction to the coronavirus

 - Postpone, by six months, the verification of compliance with qualitative SREP measures.

-Taking into account the economic and financial developments so far and the gradual return to normality at most banks, the ECB does not foresee any further postponements of the deadlines for remedial actions imposed in ECB decisions and operational acts including in relation to on-site inspections, TRIM investigations and internal model investigations.
-Similarly, it plans to resume the issuance of TRIM decisions, on-site follow up letters and internal model decisions by the end of September 2020, after the previously announced six-month suspension expires.
+Taking into account the recent economic and financial developments and the gradual return to normality at most banks, the ECB did not further postpone the deadlines for remedial actions imposed in ECB decisions and operational acts, including in relation to on-site inspections, TRIM investigations and internal model investigations.
+Similarly, it resumed the supervisory processes for adopting new decisions on TRIM, on-site follow-up letters and internal model decisions from October 2020.

 Section 3 – Relief measures regarding capital and liquidity requirements

 You have allowed banks to operate below their P2G level until end-2022 and frontloaded the rules on the composition of P2R that were originally scheduled to come into force in 2021 with CRD V. Concretely, how much capital relief has this provided?

 We announced in the press release of 20 March 2020 that a release of the full Pillar 2 Guidance (P2G) buffer would make around €90 billion of Common Equity Tier 1 (CET1) capital available to banks under direct ECB supervision.
 With the immediate implementation of the Capital Requirements Directive (CRD V) rules on the composition of Pillar 2 Requirements (P2R), which are less stringent than the composition previously requested by the ECB, around €30 billion of additional CET1 capital was added to the relief.
 The two measures combined provided banks with aggregate relief of roughly €120 billion of CET1 capital.
 Overall, this provided significant room for banks to absorb losses on outstanding exposures without triggering any supervisory action.